 How you incorporate any combination of these tools into a successful launch strategy will depend on your unique marketing goals, your audience, and the title you’re publishing.
 But we hope this serves as a handy guide you can refer to each time you’re building a marketing plan for a book launch.

-Preorder Alerts have also helped authors hit bestseller lists!
-Kathryn Le Veque ran a Preorder Alert for Warwolf and hit the USA Today bestseller list during launch week.
-And Cheryl Bradshaw ran a Preorder Alert for Gone Daddy Gone in order to generate early reviews and quickly build its platform.
-She was then able to secure a BookBub Featured Deal only two months after launch, and hit the USA Today bestseller list following this promotion.
+- Cheryl Bradshaw ran a Preorder Alert for Gone Daddy Gone to generate early reviews and quickly build its platform.
+She then secured a BookBub Featured Deal only two months after launch and hit the USA Today bestseller list that week.
+Read more.

-Sometimes a new release will even hit a bestseller list using this tactic!
-Jules Barnard had a clever pricing strategy — she made her new release $0.99 for release week, and ran a Featured Deal for another book she made temporarily free.
+- Jules Barnard had a clever pricing strategy — she made her new release $0.99 for release week, and ran a Featured Deal for another book she made temporarily free.
 Using this strategy, her new book hit the USA Today bestseller list.
+Read more.

 - Choose which backlist book to discount